How Much Can Cyber Attacks Hurt Your Business?

 For larger businesses and franchises, the effect of reputational damage can even impact other stakeholders like suppliers, partners, investors and other third parties vested in your operation.

 Trust is probably the most important yet most fragile aspect of any partnership or customer relationship.
-Customers and partners that have trusted you with their business and data can turn away in anger and persuading them to stay or return will not be easy.
+Customers and partners that have trusted you with their business and data can turn them away in anger and persuading them to stay or return will not be easy.
 Security breaches can devastate even the most resilient of businesses.

 Of course, legal actions could be taken if a breach comes along.